SebMouren/command-line-api-wiki/Concepts.md

 ## Middleware Pipeline

-While each command has a handler which `System.CommandLine` will route to based on input, there is also has a mechanism for taking some other action based on that input.
+While each command has a handler which `System.CommandLine` will route to based on input, there is also a mechanism for taking some other action based on that input.
 The directives above short circuit the call to a command handler and take some other action.
 Other examples include the `--version` option that can be included in your app by calling `CommandLineBuilder.AddVersionOption()`, or the help support provided by calling `CommandLineBuilder.UseHelp()`.

 The mechanism that provides this is `System.CommandLine`'s middleware pipeline.
 It allows you to configure a chain of calls that can take action based on a `ParseResult` and return early, or call the next item in the chain.
 The last call in the chain is the handler for the specified command.